haveisi/healthcare-esg-financial-analytics-case/README.md

 **Focus:** Community Health / ESG → Operational Impact → Financial Decision Support
 **Outputs:** Materiality analysis, ESG-financial bridge, scenario model, data-quality controls, executive dashboard

----

-## Why I Built This
+## Why I built this

-Sustainability reporting can be good at describing performance, but management usually needs another layer of information:
+Sustainability reporting can describe performance well, but management usually needs another layer of information:

 **What does this issue mean operationally, financially, and in terms of priorities?**